The 57th Annual

 Light up the dance floor and dance the night away!

-This year’s Children’s Hospital Foundation Ball will benefit the Center for Craniofacial Care at Children’s Hospital of Richmond at VCU (CHoR).
+This year’s Children’s Hospital Foundation Ball will support the construction of our new inpatient hospital.

 Meet Emma, 10